nicobenz/GameStudies-ActionRequests/README.md

 Survival games might have a slower rising curve for 'kill' than shooter because of the lower power levels for the player character in these type of games.

 ## TODO:
+### Data collection and preparation:
-- [x] crawl and clean transcripts
+- [x] crawl and clean transcripts from Game Scripts Wiki
+- [ ] scrape audio files from YouTube of non-commented playthroughs
+- [ ] transcribe scraped files using OpenAI's Whisper (will take about 200 hours in base model)
+- [ ] genre-tag transcripts
+- [ ] merge into other

+### Processing and analysis:
 - [x] use word-level n-grams of variable sizes
 - [x] calculate keyword importance for every n-gram using term frequency
 - [x] plot relative importance for every keyword for all games and by genre
 - [ ] expant analysis to all verbs instead of chosen verbs to avoid bias
 - [ ] change preprocessing to only include verbs used in imperative fashion in tf value calculation
-- [ ] cluster verbs to treat synonyms as the same verb (using cosine similarity on spaCy vectors?)
+- [ ] cluster verbs into synonyms (using cosine similarity on spaCy vectors?)
 - [ ] calculate ANOVA or other tests to check for significant differences between genres

-## Current challenge
+## Current challenges
 - How to deal with compound verbs in cases like 'I need help!'?
 This should be considered a synoym to 'Help me!', but a POS tagging approach would exclude this.
 - How to account for uneven class distribution?
 Action adventure is the dominant class with much higher distribution than other genres.
 Maybe prune this class and raise other genres using SMOTE?
 - Should I use the mean curves as a baseline?
 If the curve for 'kill' is rising in all genres, this way I could see if the curve is rising even stronger in shooter games.
 Maybe create a residual matrix to see the curves corrected for baseline and perform Monte Carlo Tests for significance testing.
+- How to deal with Whisper's hallucinations?
+Segments keep randomly repeating.
+Can usually be fixed in postprocessing in cases of full repetition but how to deal with cases like this?
+  - [01:40:11.380 --> 01:40:13.380]  Oh, that's a good one!
+  - [01:40:13.380 --> 01:40:15.380]  Oh, that was a good one.
+- Also, sometimes random characters from other scripts appear in English words:
+  - [02:00:54.620 --> 02:00:56.620]  I'm inешema.
+  - [01:57:40.340 --> 01:57:42.340]  The flank already美元!